senseijang/senseijang/README.md

 Always going above and beyond people's expectations brings me so much joy and I hope to continue this trend throughout my career.
 Never skipping a line of code and a meticulous attitude towards programming has given me great success in the small projects I've made.

-Relevant Coursework: Discrete Math, Calculus I & II, Linear Algebra, Data Structures and Algoritms
+Relevant Coursework: Discrete Math, Calculus I & II, Linear Algebra, Data Structures and Algorithms
 Spring '23: Architecture of Computers, Mechanics, Principles of Software Design
 # Projects
 * [JonfBot](https://github.com/senseijang/jonfBot): a bot made using Discord.py to get random quotes and images from an API.